Local Polls Seen As Key Test For Putin’s United Russia Party Ahead Of 2021 Duma Elections

 “The current elections are being held under the worst legislative framework of the last 25 years,” the report concluded.

-In many regions, the campaigns have been marred by the disqualifications of non-United Russia candidate, attacks on opposition candidates and their campaign workers, and the destruction of campaign materials.
+In many regions, the campaigns have been marred by the disqualifications of non-United Russia candidates, attacks on opposition candidates and their campaign workers, and the destruction of campaign materials.

 In Novosibirsk on September 8, several workers of the opposition Novosibirsk-2020 movement sought medical treatment after two unidentified men threw a bottle containing an unknown chemical into a room where dozens of people were undergoing election-monitoring training.